Updated August 2020

 Komé

-Komé started as a food trailer called Sushi A-Go-Go and evolved into a popular brick and mortar serving contemporary home-style Japanese meals, sushi, and ramen.
+Komé started as a food trailer called Sushi A-Go-Go and evolved into a popular brick and mortar serving contemporary home-style Japanese meals, sushi, nigiri, and ramen.

 Happy hour: Monday – Thursday from 5 – 6pm with $4.5 Japanese chicken wings, $4 gyoza, $4 – $6 sushi rolls, and $5 house sake.